- Academic Affairs

 The salaries of administrative and clerical staff should normally be treated as indirect (F&A) costs.
-In order to be able to direct charge administrative and clerical salaries, Federal agencies require that all four of the following conditions must be met:
+To be able to direct charge administrative and clerical salaries, federal agencies require that all four of the following conditions must be met:

-(3) Such costs are explicitly included in the budget or have the prior written approval of the Federal awarding agency; and
+3. Such costs are explicitly included in the budget or have the prior written approval of the federal awarding agency.

 The guidance for non-federal sponsors is similar, but it may be more flexible.
-It is important to be familiar with the program guidelines, as well as terms and conditions.
+It is important to be familiar with the program guidelines as well as terms and conditions.
 Sponsor terms and conditions may restrict the direct charging of administrative and clerical salaries.
-All other sponsor required stipulations apply (e.g., rebudgeting, prior approval, etc.).
+All other sponsor-required stipulations apply (rebudgeting, prior approval, etc.).
 If there are questions, please contact your SPA team for advice.

 Responsibility for Compliance